The benefits of cloud computing are well-known. It is cost-efficient, flexible, and scalable.

 Most use multiple cloud services and providers, leading to a situation called cloud sprawl.
 If not controlled on time, companies might lose money on unrequited cloud resources.
 To avoid this situation, companies must plan their cloud infrastructure carefully.
 They should use only those resources that are required on priority.
 The nice-to-have ones can be discarded or used later.
 This will help companies to right-size their infrastructure and save up to 40% on operating costs.

 A survey by Nominet reveals that the respondents faced at least one data breach with multi-cloud in 2019.
 That is 50% more than hybrid and single-cloud users.
-While cloud providers promise a high level of cybersecurity, the onus also lies with the company to ensure that their multi-cloud strategy is not vulnerable to cybersecurity attacks.
+While cloud providers promise a high level of cybersecurity, the onus also lies with the company to ensure that its multi-cloud strategy is not vulnerable to cybersecurity attacks.
 One way to prevent a data breach is by selecting the right environment and security levels for the workload.
-For example, companies can keep the confidential information on-premise and public information on the cloud.
+For example, companies can keep confidential information on the premise and public information on the cloud.
 They must balance between different environments to safeguard customer data and internal information.
 Choose cloud partners who plan cloud implementation based on the workload.

 Automation tools allow companies to move workloads from one cloud environment to another.
 Automation also helps them to balance loads, especially if they have multiple assets in their environment.
 You need to plan for both – the application structure and the deployment – to ensure that there are no hiccups in managing a multi-cloud environment.
 While advising companies on using cloud automation, TechTarget’s Stephen Bigelow says that some cloud automation tools can be sensitive to changes.
 Even a simple OS upgrade could disrupt cloud automation.
 Hence, consider this before moving to a multi-cloud strategy.